SkeptiCamp NYC 2024 - Share the Apple of Knowledge December 7th, 2024

 SkeptiCamp is very much like BarCamp, but it focuses on science and skepticism.
 As the popularity of science and critical thinking skills emerge, more such "camps" are bound to pop up across the world.

-It was founded in 2007 by Reed Esau.
-About 14 of them took place in 2010, around the world.
+This "third generation" of "unconferences" was founded in 2007 by Reed Esau.
+About 14 of them took place in 2010, all around the world.
 More than 10 have taken place in 2017.

 SkeptiCamp NYC Logo New York City held its first SkeptiCamp on December 6th, 2009.
 And, we continue running them every year.